ericcong/ericcong.github.io/src/index.md

 ### Current

-- On establishing global/semi-global structures, choreography enforcement, and behavioral trust in SOA systems.
+- On establishing global/semi-global structures, choreography enforcement, and behavioral trust in service-oriented systems.

 ### Past